MitchPierias/advanced-eos-examples/003_Multi-Index-Tables/02_One-To-Many-Relationships/01_Vectors/README.md

 # EOS Multi-Index Tables - One-to-Many Relationships
 ## Section 1: Vectors
-[C++ Vectors](http://www.cplusplus.com/reference/vector/vector/) represent the structure of a dynamic array, allowing us to store a collection of values or sub-collections.
-In the following example we will use a vector to represent an array of unique item identifiers.
-The identifiers stored in the `Profile` table will reference the unique `primary_key` of items in our `Item` table.
+[C++ Vectors](http://www.cplusplus.com/reference/vector/vector/) represent the structure of a dynamic array, allowing us to store an arbitrarily sized collection of values.

+In the following example we will use a vector to represent an array of unique `Item` identifiers.
+The identifiers stored in the `Profile` table will serve as a reference to the `primary_key` of rows in our `Item` table.

 ```
 struct Profile {